Angela Muvumba Sellström

 With over 20 years of policy and research experience, I have worked at the Folke Bernadotte Academy (FBA), the Nordic Africa Institute (NAI), the African Union Commission (AU), the Centre for Conflict Resolution (CR), the African Centre for the Constructive Resolution of Disputes (ACCORD), and the International Peace Institute (IPI).
 Over this period, I have contributed to, or spear-headed policy research events across Africa and cooperated with civil society actors, governments, military leaders, UN agencies, staff at the AU Commission, and Africa's regional economic communities (RECs).
 In addition to carrying out empirical studies on the AU and the UN, I have conducted fieldwork in Burundi, Rwanda, South Africa, and Uganda.

 My main current research interest at the Nordic Africa Institute (NAI) centres on Africa and the United Nations (UN) Security Council and multilateral conflict prevention and resolution.
 This work seeks to develop empirical and theoretical insights into the fundamental dynamics affecting how the UN Security Council makes peace in Africa and whether and how African elected members, individually and in alliances with the Nordic countries, navigate these processes and outcomes.

 Current research projects

-- Principal researcher for the three-year project (January 2016 – December 2018), “Disciplining Fighters: Understanding Armed Political Actors' Control of Sexual Violence”, funded by the Swedish Research Council.
+- Principal researcher in the project "Disciplining Fighters: Understanding Armed Political Actors' Control of Sexual Violence", Uppsala University, Department of Peace and Conflict Research, funded by the Swedish Research Council (2016 - 2018).